 TIGHT ENDS (3)

 Gresham is entering a contract year, and expectations have never been higher for him.

 OFFENSIVE LINEMEN (10)

-It's common for most teams to have nine or 10 linemen, and if the Bengals do injury-list McCarron, it seems likely Cincinnati would keep 10 linemen this season, instead of the nine I previously had been predicting.
+It's common for teams to have nine or 10 linemen, and if the Bengals do injury-list McCarron, it seems likely Cincinnati would keep 10 linemen this season, instead of the nine I previously had been predicting.
 This group seems to provide the versatility coaches are seeking.
 Of the undrafted free-agent linemen the Bengals signed this year, Hopkins -- a versatile guard who was used in a variety of ways this spring -- has the best shot to make the team.
-Coaches have been very high on his play.
-He did suffer what appeared to be a serious leg injury Sunday, though.
-Depending upon the severity of the injury the Bengals could injury-list him, thereby preserving him from potential practice-squad poaching and opening up another roster spot.
-For now, I'm banking on the injury being more minor than it appeared Sunday night.
+A serious shin injury on Sunday, though, could affect him.
+Depending on the injury's severity, he could find himself placed on injured reserve to open up another spot that could go to a sixth back like Wilder.
+Coaches had been very high on Hopkins' play before the injury.
+For now, we'll bank on the injury being more minor than it appeared.
 He'll stick if so.

 DEFENSIVE LINE (9)